instadeepai/Mava/README.md

 This will run a simple loop in which the given multi-agent system interacts with its environment and and each agent learns from this interaction.
 This assumes a `system` instance (implementations of which you can find [here][Systems]) and a multi-agent `environment` instance which implements the [DeepMind Environment API][dm_env].
-Each individual system also includes a `README.md` file describing the implementation in more detail.

 For a deeper dive, take a look at the detailed working code examples found in our [examples] subdirectory which show how to instantiate a few MARL systems and environments.
-We also include a [quickstart notebook][Quickstart].

 > :information_source: Mava heavily relies on Acme, therefore as is the case with Acme, we make the same statement regarding reliability: mava is a framework for MARL research written by
 > researchers, for researchers.
 We will make every attempt to keep everything in good